-The tooth can also be rejected, be eaten away, and become infected.
-This can happen several years after the dental trauma, therefore it is important to see your dentist regularly.
+Your tooth can also be rejected, eaten away, and become infected.
+This can happen several years after your dental trauma, so it is important to see your dentist regularly.

-How can I contact the department?
+How can I contact the Maxillofacial Department?

-If you have any concerns about your teeth and would like some advice, please contact the Maxillofacial Department at William Harvey Hospital on 01233 633 331 extension 6045.
+If you have any concerns about your teeth and would like some advice, please contact the Maxillofacial Department at William Harvey Hospital on 01233 63 33 31 extension 60 45.